AdobeDocs/experience-manager-65.en/help/sites-administering/tc-manage.md

 ## Moving or Renaming a Source Page {#move-source}

-If an already translated source page needs to be [renamed or moved](/help/sites-authoring/managing-pages.md#moving-or-renaming-a-page), translating the page again after the move will create a new language copy based on the new page name.
+If an already translated source page needs to be [renamed or moved](/help/sites-authoring/managing-pages.md#moving-or-renaming-a-page), translating the page again after the move will create a new language copy based on the new page name/location.
+The old language copy based on the previous name/location will still be there.

 The best practice in this scenario is to follow this procedure:
 1. Unpublish the language copies associated with the source page you want to move.
 1. Delete them.
 1. Create new language copies from the newly moved source page.
+1. Publish the newly created language copies.

 ## Creating a Translation Project Using the Projects Console {#creating-a-translation-project-using-the-projects-console}